OpenNyAI/Jugalbandi-Manager/docs/explanations/architecture.md

 **Session**

+This table stores the state (stage in the workflow) and variables for every user.
 We maintain session for 24 hours.
 After that a fresh conversation starts.

 **Turn**